 The following table reconciles the outstanding Rights granted under the Executive Performance Rights Plan at the beginning and end of the financial year:

-Balance at start of year No. Granted during the year No. Exercised during the year No. Balance at end of year No. Vested at end of year D.A.
-Clarke - 36,232 36,232 -
+Balance at Granted during Lapsed during Balance at Vested at start of year the year the year end of year end of year No. No. No. No. No. D.A.
+Clarke 36,232 - 36,232 -